AqwamCreates/DataPredict-Axon/docs/TermsAndConditionsOnTheEventOfTheOriginalCreatorsDeath.md

 * If all of the conditions under this section are met, then the Agreement will be terminated immediately upon the Original Creator's revival.

-### Shell Identity Conditions
+### Secondary Identity Conditions

-* For the Original Creator to satisfy having an "Identity Copy", it must satisfy all of these conditions:
+* For the Original Creator to satisfy having an "Secondary Identity", it must satisfy all of these conditions:

   * Satisfies "Valid Identity" Conditions, or must match 100% genetically.